 2010).
 However, a more consistent analysis of the criticism reveals at least two facts: 1) a tendency to refuse multicultural education on the basis of mistakes identified in political programmes and ideologies of multiculturalism; 2) a tendency to criticize (quite reasonably) the now out-dated cultural standard approach without any effort to penetrate more deeply into the transcultural concept of multicultural education.
-Thus, any defence of multiculturalism must begin with an awareness of the fundamental change, which is to move away from the cultural standard approach to meeting multicultural education objectives and to subscribe to the transcultural concept.
+Thus, any defence of multicultural education in the conditions of crisis of ideological and political projects of multiculturalism must begin with an awareness of the fundamental change, which is to move away from the cultural standard approach to meeting multicultural education objectives and to subscribe to the transcultural concept.